pramnora/bash/language/editors/vim/README.md

 >vim fileName

+The 'vim' command...loads up the Vim file editor for usage.
+if you add a 'fileName' after the Vim command...; then, that is the name of the file which you will be editing/saving.

 ...the Vim editor has 2 different modes: COMMAND MODE/INSERT MODE;
 and, when it first loads up...you will find yourself being stuck in COMMAND MODE;
 this means everything you type will NOT get sent to the screen...;